 Revenue recognition on real estate projects.
 The Group's revenue recognition policy require management to make use of estimates and assumptions that may affect the reported amounts of revenues.
-The assessment process for the POC and the estimated project development costs requires technical determination by management's specialists (project engineers) and involves significant management judgment.
+The Group's revenue from real estate sales are recognized based on the POC which is measured principally on the basis of the estimated completion of a physical proportion of the contract work which requires technical determination by management's specialists (project engineers) and involves significant judgment and estimation.
+In view of the restricted mobility due to the coronavirus pandemic, the progress of the Group's performance obligation is affected which resulted to lower POC in 2020.

-The Group's revenue from real estate is recognized based on the POC are measured principally on the basis of the estimated completion of a physical proportion of the contract work based on the inputs of the management's specialists (project engineers).
 The Group also includes land in the calculation of POC since the Group availed the relief granted by the SEC under Memorandum Circular Nos.
 14-2018 as of 2018 for the implementation issues of PFRS 15 affecting the real estate industry.

-For the years ended December 31, 2019 and 2018, the real estate sales recognized over time amounted to P942.7 million and P705.2 million, respectively, while the related cost of real estate sales amounted to P355.2 million and P293.7 million, respectively.
+For the years ended December 31, 2020, 2019 and 2018, the real estate sales recognized over time amounted to ₱761.5 million, ₱942.7 million and ₱705.2 million, respectively (see Note 27).